Mastering drum and bass | Mastering d&b | Mastering drum & bass

 If you are experiencing continued issues of balance in your mix down consider stem mastering.
 Details on the left hand side.

 Mastering drum & bass is best performed using 24 bit audio files that do not have a limiter on them and that do not have any clipping.
 This will create the best sounding, clearest and punchiest masters possible.

-We can master all sub genres, liquid drum and bass mastering, neuro dnb mastering, jump up d&b mastering, jungle mastering, dark dnb mastering.
+I can master all sub genres, liquid drum and bass mastering, neuro dnb mastering, jump up d&b mastering, jungle mastering, dark dnb mastering.

 * The mastering studio is treated with no less than 28 bales (1.2m x 0.6m) of Rockwool RW6/RW45, Knauf RS45 and Knauf 28kg/m3 fibre glass/mineral wool.
 Room is flat to 25Hz meaning I know precisely what is happening to the low end in this room using PMC IB1S (with 10 inch drivers and large format cabinets) not a set of nearfield monitors.
 I use a Crane Song Solaris Quantum DAC with the lowest published jitter specs of any DAC in manufacture.
 When your music hits a Funktion 1 system you want to know it is going to sound right.
 The acoustic treatment at Safe&Sound is copious and serious.
 I understand the sheer quantity of treatment required to have a flat bass response in a room.
 Some traps here are 2 meters deep !
 There is significantly more treatment in room today than in the site photos, you won’t find better results and at a price that is right.
 It seems there are some whose acoustic treatment leaves much to be desired, just near field speakers with a couple of thin corner straddles 100mm thick, that does NOT cut it for flat low end, not even close, don’t take a chance.
 I respect my clients by using the gear designed for the job of mastering.
 Serious quality at a price that won’t break the bank.